-Research and development expenses increased by \$23.8 million from \$2.8 million for the three months ended March 31, 2020 to \$26.6 million for the three months ended March 31, 2021.
-The increase in research and development expenses was primarily due to a \$17.5 million increase in external expenses incurred related to the CRO and CMO services in conjunction with the advancement of product candidates for the treatment of COVID-19 and dengue, including \$14.5 million related to the Company's share of costs incurred by Roche, and an increase of \$6.2 million in internal spend primarily due to an increase in personnel-related expenses, including salaries and bonuses, benefits and stock-based compensation expense of \$3.1 million for our research and product development employees and consulting fees and other research and development expenses.
-Research and development expenses include a reduction of \$3.4 million representing Roche's share of certain expenses incurred that are subject to ASC 808 as discussed in Note 3 to our unaudited consolidated financial statements.
-The Company also recorded research and development expense of \$14.5 million relating to its share of costs incurred by Roche.
+Research and development expenses increased by \$29.4 million from \$13.6 for the three months ended September 30, 2020 to \$43.0 million for the three months ended September 30, 2021.
+The increase in research and development expenses was primarily due to a \$24.5 million increase in external expenses incurred related to services provided by the CROs and CMOs in conjunction with the advancement of product candidates for the treatment of COVID-19 and dengue, including \$25.3 million related to the Company's share of costs incurred by Roche.
+In addition, there was an increase of \$4.9 million in internal spend primarily due to the expansion of our organization resulting in an increase in personnel-related expenses of \$4.3 million, including salaries and bonuses, benefits and stock-based compensation expense of \$2.5 million for our research and product development employees and consulting fees and other research and development expenses.
+Research and development expenses include a reduction of \$1.7 million representing Roche's share of certain expenses incurred that are subject to ASC 808 as discussed in Note 3 to our unaudited condensed consolidated financial statements.